wesleytabaka/GarageDoorTrafficLight/README.md

 - FLASH

 # Disclaimer
 Use at your own risk.
 Do not use this as a traffic signal controller.
+Real traffic signal controllers are very robust and have failsafe features.
+This does not.
 I accept no liability for damages.
 I'm just a guy who made a blinkenlights project.